Royal Flush Gang: Third Gang: All Suits

-In the Post-Crisis DC Universe, there were multiple active, costumed members, some of whom derived their outfits and codenames from cards with pip values lower than ten.
-The Royal Flush Gang is now an organization that reaches across America, with cells in every major city.
+In the post-Crisis DC Universe, there were multiple active, costumed members, some of whom derived their outfits and codenames from cards with pip values lower than ten.
+The Royal Flush Gang is now an organization that reaches across America, with cells in major cities.
 Instead of five members, each "cell" has fifty-two, split into four suits run by the "court cards".
 The Aces of Clubs, Diamonds, Hearts, and Spades are all androids.
 Each member has a playing card value, and those who rise or fall in the Gang's esteem gain or lose a "pip".

 Notably, Stargirl's father Sam Kurtis was a "Two of Clubs"; upon defeating him, she transitioned from the Star-Spangled Kid identity to Stargirl in JSA: All-Stars.

 In Infinite Crisis #2 (2005), the Joker tortures and kills the leadership of a local Spades cell of the Royal Flush Gang from an unspecified city, after being rejected by the Society for his "instability".
 The King is the last one left alive and he mocks the Joker for being rejected.
 The Joker kills the King with an electrical blast to the face.
 The dead gang is left in the ruins of a casino.